 The Society's annual banquet will follow immediately after the Symposium, with a keynote address by Steve Junak on the botanical history of California's Channel Islands.
 Steve is the former Herbarium Curator of the Santa Barbara Botanic Garden and has co-authored several books on the Channel Islands.

 As part of the Symposium, we will be offering the following two field trips:

-Friday, April 7, 2017: Steve Junak will lead a trip to the Channel Islands (limit 20)
+Friday, April 7, 2017: Steve Junak and Matt Guilliams will lead a trip to the Santa Cruz Island (limit 20) SOLD OUT

-Sunday, April 9, 2017: Matt Guilliams will lead a trip to Figueroa Mountain (no limit)
+Sunday, April 9, 2017: Larry Ballard and Matt Guilliams will lead a trip to Figueroa Mountain (no limit)